When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Damian

-• Damian Lewis: English actor noted for his role in the HBO series “Band of Brothers.”
+• Damian Lewis: The Golden Globe-winning English actor known for his intense roles in “Band of Brothers” and “Homeland.”

-• Damian Marley: Jamaican musical artist and son of Bob Marley.
+• Damian Marley: A Grammy-winning reggae artist and the youngest son of the legendary Bob Marley.

-• Damian Hayes: a character in the TV series “Degrassi: The Next Generation.”
+• Damian Hayes: A character from the long-running teen drama “Degrassi: The Next Generation.”

 Here are the most frequently asked questions regarding the name Damian.